bejker123/InteractionManager/README.md

 # Interaction Manager
-## A Lightweight Client-Side Mod
-### Easily toggle which block interactions you prefer!
+## Easily toggle which interactions you prefer!
-Adds the option to toggle shovels creating paths and axes stripping blocks on interaction.
+### Simply enable or disable interactions such as:
+- Shovels creating paths
+- Axes stripping blocks
+- Fireworks working on blocks
+- Attacking hostile mobs
+- Attacking passive mobs

-Options found in the game menu (see the gallery).
+These options can be changed in the game menu (see the gallery).

-### Issues
+### Suggestions and Issues
-If you run into any issues please create a new ticket on our **[Issue Tracker](https://github.com/bejker123/InteractionManager/issues)**.
+If you have any **suggestions** or run into some **issues** please create a new ticket on the **[Issue Tracker](https://github.com/bejker123/InteractionManager/issues)**.

 ### Open source
 This mod's code is **free to view and modify**, publicly available on **[GitHub](https://github.com/bejker123/InteractionManager)**.